 Why doesn't every MIT OpenCourseWare course offer video lectures?

 We know that video lectures are important.
 In recent years, OCW has substantially increased its video content.
 However, the high cost of video production means we can only provide video for some of the courses we publish.
 Your donation can help fund more video.

 Why doesn't every course have solutions to assignments, quizzes, and exams?

-How do I get a copy of the course pack for a particular course?
+How do I get a copy of the course pack or readings for a particular course?

-The course-pack materials that accompany most MIT courses often contain proprietary information and copyrighted materials that MIT Faculty only use in their classroom interactions with MIT students.
-We cannot, therefore, make these materials openly available to MIT OpenCourseWare users.
+The course pack or reading materials that accompany most MIT courses contain proprietary information and copyrighted work that MIT faculty and students only use within their classrooms.
+OCW cannot provide these materials under our license.